Introduction to Risk Management for Wholesale Electricity Markets

 “Great training!
 The instructors were very knowledgeable and able to communicate to a variety of backgrounds of attendees!
 Very impressed.” –Lead Accountant, TEP

-This introductory risk management course will provide a comprehensive set of information about the basics of power systems; RTOs/ISOs; and electricity trading and hedging for professionals working at power, financial, and energy companies.
+This course will provide a comprehensive set of introductory information about basics of power systems, RTOs/ISOs, and electricity trading and hedging for professionals working at power, financial, and energy companies.

-- Discuss regional transmission organizations (RTOs) / Independent system operators (ISOs)
+- Identify regional transmission organizations (RTOs) / Independent system operators (ISOs)

 - Identify types of markets offered by RTOs/ISOs

-- Review types of resources and their role in energy markets
+- Review the types of resources and their role in energy markets

 - Identify key players in energy markets